frejanordsiek/hdf5storage/README.rst

 Versions
 ========

+0.1.9.
+Minor feature release adding optional data compression and the storage of data checksums.
+Controlled by several new options.

 0.1.8.
 Bugfix release fixing the following two bugs.
        * Issue #21.
 Fixed bug where the ``'MATLAB_class'`` Attribute is not set when writing ``dict`` types when writing MATLAB